 Decluttering regret and “what if I need it” syndrome

-In this month’s decluttering update, I address decluttering regret and why you shouldn’t let this fear hold you back.
+This month’s decluttering update addresses decluttering regret and why you shouldn’t let this fear hold you back.

 Decluttering update – stocking up on bargains can create waste

-After last year’s decluttering marathon, I decided to go back to the beginning for round two the 52-Week Decluttering Challenge.
+After my initial decluttering marathon, I decided to go back to the beginning for round two of the 52-Week Decluttering Challenge.
 To stay on track, I committed to sharing monthly progress updates, along with new decluttering tips I learn along the way.
 This month, I look at how stocking up on bargains can create waste and end up costing more money.

 Clutter Tales – Let’s revive printed photos!

 Welcome to Volume 20 of Clutter Tales, a series where we tell the stories of our lives through our clutter.
 Today’s Clutter Tale is one of mine and it was inspired by a set of film negatives discovered during one of my decluttering sprees.
-It made me realize that, even in our digital age, we still need printed photos to preserve memories and family history for future generations.
+It made me realize that, even in our digital age, printed photos are still the best way to preserve memories and family history for future generations.

 Is it time to rethink the one-in one-out decluttering rule?

 At the beginning of this year, I started my 52-Week Decluttering Challenge over from week one.
 To stay on track, I’m sharing monthly progress updates, along with any new decluttering tips I learn along the way.
-In this month’s decluttering update, I rethink the one-in one-out decluttering rule recommended by many experts.
+This month, I rethink the one-in one-out decluttering rule recommended by many experts.

 February decluttering update – closets revisited